German submarine U-2524: Design

 Like all Type XXI U-boats, U-2524 had a displacement of 1621 t when at the surface and 1819 t while submerged.
 She had a total length of 76.70 m (o/a), a beam of 8 m, and a draught of 6.32 m.
 The submarine was powered by two MAN SE supercharged six-cylinder M6V40/46KBB diesel engines each providing 4000 PS, two Siemens-Schuckert GU365/30 double-acting electric motors each providing 5000 PS, and two Siemens-Schuckert silent running GV232/28 electric motors each providing 226 PS.

 The submarine had a maximum surface speed of 15.6 kn and a submerged speed of 17.2 kn.
 When running on silent motors the boat could operate at a speed of 6.1 kn.
 When submerged, the boat could operate at 5 kn for 340 nmi; when surfaced, she could travel 15500 nmi at 10 kn.
 U-2524 was fitted with six 53.3 cm torpedo tubes in the bow and four 2 cm C/30 anti-aircraft guns.
 She could carry twenty-three torpedoes or seventeen torpedoes and twelve mines.
 The complement was five officers and fifty-two men.

-Fate
+Service history and fate

+U-2524 was commissioned on 16 January 1945 and assigned to the 31st U-boat Flotilla at Hamburg for working up and training.
+She had not completed this and had carried out no war patrols before being forced to flee the advancing Allied armies.

+Sources vary as to her fate: Kemp and Tarrant report she was attacked on 3 May 1945 by Beaufighters from 236 and 254 Squadrons east of Samso and hit with rocket and cannon fire.
+Kemp states she was left burning and was seen to explode; Tarrant states she survived but was scuttled later.